Food & Drug Regulations (F&DR)

 Drug Product Registration

-When a product is offered for sale in Canada to treat or prevent diseases or symptoms, it is regulated as a drug under the Food and Drugs Act.
+When a product is offered for sale in Canada to treat or prevent diseases or symptoms, it is regulated as a drug under the Food and Drugs Act (F&DA).
 Drug products include prescription and non-prescription pharmaceuticals and disinfectants.

 There are different types of DIN applications and documentation requirements to file with Health Canada depending on your product.
 No additional evidence of efficacy is required for submission for Category IV and the labeling standard type of DIN application.
 New drug applications will require safety and efficacy data.

-A “Drug Establishment Licence” is issued to Canadian importers, manufacturers, packagers, and labellers, when they can provide sufficient evidence of procedures or processes that comply with Canadian Good Manufacturing Practices.
+A “Drug Establishment Licence” is issued to Canadian importers, manufacturers, packagers, and labelers, when they can provide sufficient evidence of procedures or processes that comply with Canadian Good Manufacturing Practices.

 Natural Health Product Registration